hburden/DAT255/README.md

 # Course PM for Software Engineering Project (DAT255/DIT543) 7.5 HEC, VT2015

+## News
+Jul 1st: Homepage is up and running.
+The homepage will be continuously edited, reflecting the evolution of the course.

 ## Course Description
 Software remains malleable, often illogical, and incomplete forever. *Sequential approaches* to software development, such as the *waterfall model*, assumes that it is possible to take every single variable that could affect a project into account beforehand.
 Considerable effort is spent to identify risks, plan mitigation, and what consequences these may have.
 From a traditional product perspective, this can be compared to creating an assembly line to produce software.